 Irish pubs are more than mere watering holes.
 These quirky, quaint establishments offer respite to the thirsty, hungry, weary and anyone looking for a little human connection.
 Settle in and bask in the comfort of a cold pint and a plate of time-honored home-cooking served up amid the warm glow of polished wood.
 There's plenty of camaraderie to be found, too.
 Friendly chatter, live music and general merrymaking are the rousing hallmarks of a good Irish pub.
-Here are eight South Carolina taverns where the vibe is fun-loving, the food satisfying and the taps always flowing.
+Here are seven South Carolina taverns where the vibe is fun-loving, the food satisfying and the taps always flowing.

 Delaney's Irish Pub